k2view-academy/K2View-Academy/articles/04_fabric_studio/09_logic_files_and_categories.md

 When creating a new Java function, it must be associated to a category such as Built-in or Product.
 Each category has multiple sub-categories, like Date or Math, that hold the most common types of functions for that sub-category.

-* If the category does not exist, then a new Logic.java file will be created, and the function will be associated to it.
+* If the category does not exist, then a new Logic.java file will be created, and the function would be associated to it.
-* When the category exists, the new function is associated to the existing Logic.java file.
+* When the category exists, the new function would be associated to the existing Logic.java file.
-* If a new category name is entered into the Category setting, a new **category** will be created, and the function will be associated to the new Logic.java file.
+* If a new category name is entered into the Category setting, a new **category** will be created, and the function would be associated to the new Logic.java file.

 Each category creates a separate Logic.java file that has a specific path to differentiate it from other files in other categories.